TCMG412group5/Rest-API-/README.md

 # REST API Project :computer:
 > :exclamation::exclamation::exclamation: **NOTICE: In order for /slack-alert to work, the web_hook.txt must be updated with the webhook URL.
-I included it in the Canvas comments for the submission.
-I didn't include it in the repo for security reasons (and because Slack actively scans for webhooks URLs and revokes them)**. :exclamation::exclamation::exclamation:
+We should have included it in the Canvas comments for the submission (if we didn't please message us in the group-5 chat).
+We didn't include it in the repo for security reasons (and because Slack actively scans for webhooks URLs and revokes them)**. :exclamation::exclamation::exclamation:

 This repo will be used for the rest of the semester.